-The Drama therapists that we use at Pitcheroak are professionally trained on accredited MA courses and registered with the Health and Care Professions Council.
-Drama therapists are required to practice in accordance with the BADth code of Ethics and Equal Opportunities Policies, and undertake regular supervision with registered supervisors.
+The Play therapist that we use at Pitcheroak are professionally trained on accredited MA courses and registered with the Health and Care Professions Council.
+Play therapists are required to practice in accordance with the BADth code of Ethics and Equal Opportunities Policies, and undertake regular supervision with registered supervisors.

-Currently our Drama therapist specialises in using Drama to enhance communication skills, self-confidence and self-enablement.
+Currently our Play therapist specialises in using Play to enhance communication skills, self-confidence and self-enablement.
 Our therapist uses creativity to find expression without necessitating verbal or cognitive interpretation.
 It uses play, story-telling, movement, voice work, music, role play, art, puppetry, mask work and talking to explore emotions, feelings and thoughts.
 It is non-intrusive, child led and gentle.